-I am currently affiliated with a Nordic-South African research project on marginalized youth and faith-based organizations, called Youth at the Margins (YOMA).
-My research concerns young people who are not in education, employment, or training (NEET young people), religious organisations, and social cohesion in Oslo, Norway.
-The research has taken some unexpected twists and turns.
-I am working on analyses of the NEET concept, as well as analyses of religious organisations’ activities and engagements for young people in local communities.
-My planned thesis will unify these analyses to address the role of religious organisations in local communities and in including NEET and other young people in them.
-My research includes Christian, Muslim, and Buddhist organisations.
+I have participated in Youth at the Margins (YOMA), a Nordic-South African research project on marginalized youth and faith-based organizations.
+My research concerned young people not in education, employment, or training (NEET young people) and religious organizations in a part of Oslo.
+The research included Christian, Muslim, and Buddhist organizations.
+I have been analyzing the NEET concept and am currently analyzing religious organizations’ activities and engagements for young people.
+My planned doctoral thesis will unify these lines of analysis to address the role of religious organizations in the formation of local communities and in including different kinds of young people in them.

 The concept of ‘not in education, employment, or training’ (NEET) has gained wide usage in youth research over the last two decades.
 This article reviews the concept’s background and discusses how it is linked to population statistics.
 Drawing on literature within the fields of anthropology, sociology, and educational research, as well as field research conducted in Norway, the article discusses how, by meeting young people categorized as NEET for interviews and participant observation, researchers can address other aspects of their lives than have been counted.
 Researchers who meet young people find that the concept means different things in everyday speech than in published research.
 The article concludes by suggesting how research based on meeting young people categorized as NEET can contribute to a body of knowledge that has mainly been produced by counting NEET young people.